 • Risk factors for asymptomatic large colonic adenomas

-• Survey of long-term health outcomes of women veterans service in Vietnam
+• Survey of long-term health outcomes of women Veteran's service in Vietnam

 • Treatments for cocaine dependence (baclofen; selegiline transdermal system)